frankwswang/Quiqbox.jl/README.md

 # Documentation

-For more information on how to use the package, please read the [documentation of released versions][Doc-stable].
+For more information on the package, please read the [documentation of released versions][Doc-stable].
 For unreleased/experimental features, please refer to the [latest documentation][Doc-latest].

-To learn more about the basic usage of the programming language behind Quiqbox, **Julia**, [the official documentation](https://docs.julialang.org/) or [this official tutorial](https://juliaacademy.com/p/intro-to-julia) is recommended.
+To learn more about the programming language behind Quiqbox, **Julia**, [the official documentation](https://docs.julialang.org/), or [this tutorial](https://juliaacademy.com/p/intro-to-julia) is recommended.

 <br />
 <br />